KSDaemon/wampy.js/README.md

 	* prefix-form: admin:addUser
 * event data to send.
 Any valid object/string/number.
 * exclude parameter can be in two forms:
-	* bool (true|false) - to exclude sender for receiving this event (in case sender is subscribed to this topic).
+	* bool (true / false) - to exclude sender for receiving this event (in case sender is subscribed to this topic).
 	* array of wamp session ids, which should be excluded from receiving event.
-* eligible parameter is array of wamp session ids, which should receive event.
+* eligible parameter is array of wamp session ids, only which should receive event.

 ```javascript
 ws.publish('test:subscribe1', 'string data');